lkilpatrick/gitstream-mkdocs/docs/19_how-it-works.md.md

    commit id: "G"
 ```

-When a new PR is opened, several different actors are running:
+When a new PR is opened, several actors are running:

 1. GitHub API
 2. gitStream app which you have installed from the marketplace
-3. Repo action that was placed in `.github/workflows/gitstream.yml`
+3. gitStream **workflows** action that was placed in `.github/workflows/gitstream.yml` and pulls another **runner** action from `linear-b/gitstream-github-action@v1`
-4. gitStream runner action `linear-b/gitstream-github-action@v1`

 Once a new PR is opened (or changed) the following process occurs:

 1. gitStream gets event for the new PR
 2. gitStream calls the installed action in `.github/workflows/gitstream.yml`
 3. The installed action pulls and runs gitStream action `linear-b/gitstream-github-action@v1`.
-This action runs locally in the repo and relies on
+4. This action runs locally in the repo and relies on
-    1. The provided PR context, gitStream compares the current branch agains the most recent common commit with the main branch.
-    2. The repos automations as defined in `.cm/gitstream.cm`
+5. The current branch is used to check which automations are valid from `.cm/gitstream.cm`
-4. It sends the list of applicable automations to the gitStream GitHub app
+6. The list of applicable automations are sent to the gitStream GitHub app
-5. gitStream GitHub app iterates over the automations and invokes each action using GitHub APIs
+7. gitStream GitHub app iterates over the automations and invokes each action using GitHub APIs
-6. The PR gets updated according to the desired automations
+8. The PR gets updated according to the desired automations

-At the end The PR is ready for further review or merge.
+At the end, the PR is ready for further review or merge.

 The following diagram describes the flow: